 The last thing you want is to be on the cruise holiday of a lifetime and catch a cold.
 Spreading germs can be easily avoided by declaring any illnesses during embarkation, making good use of the hand sanitizers before and after dinner and washing hands frequently.
 You, your fellow passengers and the crew will all appreciate disembarking feeling as good as new.

-Although there may seem like a lot to remember, good cruise etiquette is simply about being polite towards the people you are onboard with.
+Although there may seem like a lot to remember, good cruise etiquette is simply about being polite towards the people you are onboard with, and now you've read our guide on what not to do on a cruise, you're ready to go.
 If you’re looking for a cruise line that’s a little more relaxed with the rules, try Norwegian Cruise Line or Royal Caribbean who are a hit particularly with families.
 Alternatively, for a more traditional approach to cruising, take a look at Cunard or Celebrity Cruises.
 Some may like their cruise to a be grand occasion while for others it’s all about putting your feet up- whichever you prefer, there’s a perfect cruise line for you.